mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 # Requirements

-- **Advanced installation method:** In order to install DC/OS Enterprise with a custom CA certificate you must use the [advanced DC/OS installation method](/1.10/installing/custom/advanced/).
+In order to install DC/OS Enterprise with a custom CA certificate you will need:

+- to use the **Advanced installation method:**  [advanced DC/OS installation method](/1.10/installing/custom/advanced/).
 Other installation methods are not supported.
 - **A file containing the custom CA certificate**
 - **A file containing the private key associated with the custom CA certificate**
 - If the CA is **not** a root CA, **a file containing the certificate chain associated with the custom CA certificate**